Michael Collins (Irish leader): Anglo-Irish Treaty

 The Irish delegates sent to London were designated as "plenipotentiaries", meaning that they had full authority to sign an agreement on behalf of the Dáil government.
 The Treaty would then be subject to approval by the Dáil.
 The majority of the delegates, including Arthur Griffith (leader), Robert Barton and Eamonn Duggan (with Erskine Childers as Secretary General to the delegation) set up headquarters at 22 Hans Place in Knightsbridge on 11 October 1921.
 Collins shared quarters at 15 Cadogan Gardens with the delegation's publicity department, secretary Diarmuid O'Hegarty, Joseph McGrath as well as substantial intelligence and bodyguard personnel including Liam Tobin, Tom Cullen, Eamon Broy, Emmet Dalton and Joseph Dolan of The Squad.

 The British team were led by their Prime Minister Lloyd George, the Colonial Secretary Winston Churchill and F. E. Smith.
-During two months of arduous negotiations the Irish delegates made frequent crossings between London and Dublin to confer with their Dáil colleagues, and Collins' correspondence reflects his frustration at Dáil debates and the Irish delegate's inability to agree clear instruction as to whether or not they should accept a treaty.
+During two months of arduous negotiations, the Irish delegates made frequent crossings between London and Dublin to confer with their Dáil colleagues, and Collins' correspondence reflects his frustration at Dáil debates and the Irish delegate's inability to agree to clear instructions as to whether or not they should accept a treaty.

 In November, with the London peace talks still in progress, Collins attended a large meeting of regional IRA commanders at Parnell Place in Dublin.
-In a private conference he informed Liam Deasy, Florence O'Donoghue and Liam Lynch that there would have to be some compromise in the current negotiations in London.
+In a private conference, he informed Liam Deasy, Florence O'Donoghue and Liam Lynch that there would have to be some compromise in the current negotiations in London.
 "There was no question of our getting all the demands we were making."
 He was advised by Lynch not to bring this out in the full assembly.
 Reviewing subsequent events, Deasy later doubted the wisdom of that advice.

 The negotiations ultimately resulted in the Anglo-Irish Treaty which was signed on 6 December 1921.
 The agreement provided for a Dominion status "Irish Free State", whose relationship to the British Commonwealth would be modelled after Canada's.
-This was a compromise, half-way between an independent republic and a province of the Empire.
+This was a compromise, halfway between an independent republic and a province of the Empire.
 The Treaty was signed under considerable pressure from the British.
 The negotiators had agreed at the cabinet meeting in Dublin that they would not sign the Treaty without bringing it back for the Dáil cabinet to ratify.
 But once back in London on 5 December at 7:30 pm, Lloyd George told them it was immediate signature or "immediate and terrible war" and that he had to know by the next day.
+Winston Churchill recalled Collins's reaction: "Michael Collins rose as if he was going to shoot someone, preferably himself.
+In all my life I have never seen so much passion and suffering in restraint."
 The Treaty was signed at 2:20 am, 6 December 1921.